-To minimize this problem, in the section "Asynchronous microservice integration enforce microservice's autonomy" (in the architecture chapter), this guidance encourages you to use asynchronous communication across the internal microservices.
+To minimize this problem, in the section Asynchronous microservice integration enforce microservice's autonomy, this guide encourages you to use asynchronous communication across the internal microservices.

-In addition, it is essential that you design your microservices and client applications to handle partial failures-that is, to build resilient microservices and client applications.
+In addition, it's essential that you design your microservices and client applications to handle partial failures-that is, to build resilient microservices and client applications.

-Strategies for handling partial failure
+Strategies to handle partial failure